 - Expanding beyond blankets to pillowcases, towels, ponchos, and koozies

 I think the Rumpl blanket may need to be renamed, because if you look at it as a blanket, it may seem quite expensive, ranging anywhere from $70-$400.
 However, it’s much more than a blanket.
 If you look at it as a water-resistant blanket, cape, picnic blanket, and sleeping bag all in one the price doesn’t seem too high anymore.
 Especially when high quality sleeping bags can cost $900, and these will keep you just as warm.

 The first time I tried getting my Rumpl folded and tucked back into its sack, I broke a sweat and had a tiny fit.
 And then I thought, there must be a video explaining how to do this.
 Luckily, Rumpl already thought of that and created a super simple, easy-to-follow video explaining how to simply and quickly pack your blanket so it fits back neatly into the sack it came with.

 Why I Love My Rumpl

 Rumpl blankets were born out of the idea to create a blanket that is as warm and cozy as a sleeping bag when the founders once found themselves stranded in subzero temperatures with no sleeping bags and a car that wouldn’t start.

 The blankets are high quality, extremely versatile, compact, and lightweight.
 I love my Rumpl and am so grateful to have one.

 Looking for more inspiration?
-Read more about some of my other favorite travel items.
+Check out my Travel Essentials page to learn about some of my other favorite travel products.